Details of how to apply for a marine licence, what documents you need to provide, how much it costs and how long it will take

 Assessing marine licence applications

 We make decisions in accordance with the Marine Policy Statement and relevant marine plans, unless relevant considerations indicate otherwise.
+You can find information about marine plans on the Marine Information System.
 In deciding an application, we must consider all relevant matters including the need to:

 - protect the environment